Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/onboarding-assets.md

          ```
          git commit -m $( cat version )
          ```
-     * We will see more `git` commands later on in the onboarding process, particularly when upgrading for a latest release of Compute Optimizer.
+     * We will see more `git` commands later on in the onboarding process, particularly when upgrading for a latest release of X-Infrastructure Optimizer.
    * We are now ready to begin configuration and installation steps.